rooting-company/roxana/README.md

 - **roxana.business.response-estrategy:** Defines how the user's massage will be formated in the rest responses.
 There is four options that you can use:

-  * **INTERNATIONALIZED:** This is the default option.
-It Basically return the translated message and everything used to compose it, such like the language, the parameters and key.
+  * **FULLY:** It Basically return the translated message and everything used to compose it, such like the language, the parameters and key.

     This is very useful to debug how the messages are composes in development environment or when you wish that the consumer     of the api make them own internacionalization based on yours.